Dooders/Dooders/docs/plans/Movement.md

 ## Goals

-- [ X ] Create a movement system that allows the Dooder to move in 1 of 9 directions (includes the current position)
+- [x] Create a movement system that allows the Dooder to move in 1 of 9 directions (includes the current position)
-- [ ] Develop and test five movement policies (Random, Rule-based, Simple Neural Network, Reinforcement Learning, and Bayesian Decision Theory)
+- [x] Develop and test three movement policies (Random, Rule-based and Simple Neural Network)
-- [ ] Determine which policy maximizes Energy consumption and a Dooder's lifespan
+- [x] Determine which policy maximizes Energy consumption and a Dooder's lifespan

 ## Requirements